zontasticality/ping-llm/main.typ

 Training uses the AdamW optimizer with a cosine learning rate schedule and a brief warmup period.
 A representative configuration is:

 - Learning rate on the order of `3e-4` with ~2000 warmup steps followed by cosine decay.
-- Global batch size 32 with sequence length 1024, giving ~32k tokens per step.
+- Global batch size 256 with sequence length 1024, but currently likely bottlenecked by token feeding rate at only 50k tokens per second.
   - Dropout of about 0.1 and weight decay of about 0.01 for regularization.
   - bfloat16 for parameters and activations to match modern accelerator hardware.

 The primary metric during training is token-level cross-entropy on held-out measurements, with downstream evaluation focusing on latency prediction accuracy and generalization to unseen IP pairs and network conditions.

+==== Note: Training is still in Work In Progress.
+#image("training_wip.png")

+Some issues I ran into + am actively trying to solve when training this transformer:
+ - Defining the token spec
+ - Figuring out how optimize Maximum FLOP utilization
+   - Data loading issues (moving from parquet to arrayrecord, implementation issues with array record)
+   - Attempting to get more efficient attention implementation from nvidia's transformer-engine library (depended on a version of cudnn that was not preinstalled on Unity.
+Didn't want to deal with Apptainer so I moved to a 3rd party cloud provider.)

 == Evaluation & Metrics

+Note: Not yet completed.

 The model is ultimately evaluated on how well it captures the joint distribution of `(src_ip, dst_ip, rtt, timestamp)` and how useful its predictions are for downstream tasks.